code4it-dev/c4it-notes/content/how-to/01-how-to-get-item-index-in-foreach/index.md

 url: /csharptips/how-to-get-item-index-in-foreach
 categories:
   - CSharp Tips
-summary: Do you need the index of the current item in a foreach loop with C#?
-Here you'll see two approaches.
 ---

 Sometimes, when looping over a collection of elements in C#, you need not only the items itself, but also its position in the collection.